atomisthq/docs/docs/automations/graphql.md

 ## Strongly-typed GraphQL Queries

-One nice side-effect of using GraphQL as the query layer is that we can generate types for use with TypeScript from the schema and our queries, subscriptions and mutations.
+One nice side-effect of using GraphQL as the query layer is that you can generate types for use with TypeScript from the schema and your queries, subscriptions and mutations.

 To generate types for your externalized GraphQL operations, run `npm run gql:gen`.
 This creates a file called `types.ts` in `src/typings/`.

-Now we can change our earlier query to use those types:
+Now you can change the earlier query to use those types:

 ```typescript
 import * as graphql from "./typings/types";